Make the most of your RRSP contribution

 Tax benefits of your RRSP contributions

-“Contributing to an RRSP allows you to deduct the contribution amount from your taxable income and provides tax-deferred growth on the investments in the RRSP,” said ATB Investor Services Senior Solutions Analyst of Financial Planning, Linda Lamarche.
+“Contributing to an RRSP allows you to deduct the contribution amount from your taxable income and provides tax-deferred growth on the investments in the RRSP,” said ATB Wealth Senior Solutions Analyst Financial Planning, Linda Lamarche.

 “A lower taxable income results in a decreased tax bill, or an increased tax refund, for the year of contribution.”

-In addition to lowering the amount of tax you’ll owe on your 2016 earnings, any earnings you make on your investments will also be tax deferred.
+In addition to lowering the amount of tax you’ll owe on your earnings, any earnings you make on your RRSP investment will also be tax deferred.

-You can calculate your estimated tax savings based on your RRSP contributions.
-First, determine your tax rate by looking at your income and provincial rates.
-Then multiply your total contribution for the year by that tax rate and you will have an approximate RRSP tax refund.
-ATB Financial also offers an RRSP calculator.
+You can calculate the estimated tax savings of your RRSP contributions.
+First, determine your tax rate by looking at your income and tax rate.
+Then multiply your total contribution by that tax rate and you will have an approximate calculation of the reduction in tax or possible refund.

 The Government of Canada will allow you to contribute to your RRSP up to 60 days into the following calendar year.
-This year’s final deadline for investing in your retirement savings plan is March 1, 2017.
-Having this extra time in the new year will give you a chance to determine the optimal amount that should be contributed to maximize your tax deduction.
+The final deadline for investing in your retirement savings plan for 2019 is March 2, 2020.
+Having this extra time in the new year will give you a chance to determine the optimal amount you can contribute to maximize your tax deduction.

-“Within the first 60 days, it is assumed that you have enough time and information available to determine your taxable income amount, the estimated tax you may need to pay and the RRSP contribution amount that would be required to offset that tax,” said Lamarche.
+“Within the first 60 days, it is assumed that you have enough time and information available to determine your taxable income amount, the estimated tax you may need to pay and the RRSP contribution amount required to offset that tax,” said Lamarche.

-- The year you turn 71, you can no longer contribute to an RRSP after December 31.
+- You can no longer contribute to an RRSP after December 31 of the year you turn 71

 When to max out your RRSP or save ‘room’